Setting up PSCAD Training Software (Certificate Licensing)

 PSCAD Installation - Select Cert Lic Page.png (190 KB)

-(iii) Python scripting in PSCAD might not be used in the training session.
+(iii) Optional - Python scripting in PSCAD might not be used in the training session.

 But maybe you want to try scripting on your own?